Smoking’s Impact on the Brain

 Cigarettes act as a stimulant to the central nervous system.
 It profoundly affects the neurotransmitters acetylcholine, serotonin, GABA, dopamine, norepinephrine, and more.
 Out of the approximate 600 chemicals found in tobacco cigarettes, nearly 100 have been documented to have pharmacological effects on the human body, more specifically, on the central nervous system.

-The nicotine found in tobacco smoke can reach the brain in as little as eight seconds after being inhaled into the lungs.
+The nicotine found in tobacco smoke, or in the vapor from a vaporizer, can reach the brain in as little as eight seconds after being inhaled into the lungs.
 From there, it may act as the neurotransmitter acetylcholine, due to their resemblance in structure.
 Nicotine may manipulate specific receptors allowing it to control muscle movement, memory, respiration, and other functions.

 According to a study published by the National Library of Medicine, smoking’s effect on the central nervous system is considered to be neuro-regulatory.
 It affects biochemical and physiological functions in a way that is akin to behaviors associated with drug use.
 The strata of norepinephrine and epinephrine rises, while the bioavailability of dopamine is further modified.
 In the midst of the neuroendocrine effects, beta-endorphin, arginine vasopressin, cortisol, and adrenocorticotropic hormone are also released.
 Of these neurochemicals, a diverse few are psychoactive and therefore can adjust behavior.

 According to Medscape, “Nicotine stimulates neuronal firing directly by acting at the binding sites or indirectly by causing the release of acetylcholine or monoaminergic neurotransmitters (such as dopamine, noradrenaline and serotonin).
 Nicotine can thus affect HPA function through a variety of paths.”